mamacdon/outliner/README.md

 Outliner provides an improved outline view for the Orion JavaScript editor.
-It uses UglifyJS's parser to build an abstract syntax tree of your JavaScript code, then constructs a hierarchical visualization of your functions.
-A few simple heuristics are used to infer the names of anonymous functions.
+It constructs a hierarchical visualization of the functions in a JavaScript file.
+Since many functions in JavaScript code are anonymous, Outliner uses a few simple heuristics to infer the names of anonymous functions.

 Installing into Orion
 ---------------------